-4. Flexible repayment plans may be offered with up to a fifteen (15) year repayment term. *Ascent borrowers who choose a fixed rate option may ONLY select a loan term of five (5) or twelve (12) years (60 or 144 months, respectively).
+4. Flexible repayment plans may be offered with up to a fifteen (15) year repayment term for a variable rate *Ascent Tuition borrowers who choose a fixed rate option may ONLY select a loan term of five (5) or ten (10) years (60 or 120 months, respectively). *Ascent Independent borrowers who choose a fixed rate option may ONLY select a ten (10) year repayment term.).
 For certain loans with low balances, the minimum monthly payment amount may cause the loan amortization schedule to be less than the selected term.

 5. Interest rate reduction of 0.25% for enrollment in automatic debit applies only when the borrower and/or cosigner signs up for automatic payments and the regularly scheduled, current amount due (including full, flat, or interest only payments, as applicable) is successfully deducted from the designated bank account each month.
 Interest rate reduction(s) will not apply during periods when no payment is due, including periods of In-School, Deferment, Grace or Forbearance.
 If you have two (2) returned payments for Nonsufficient Funds, we may cancel your automatic debit enrollment and you will lose the 0.25% interest rate reduction.
 You will then need to requalify and re-enroll in automatic debit payments in order to receive the 0.25% interest rate reduction.

 6. All applicants (individual and cosigner) are required to complete a brief online financial literacy course as part of the application process to be eligible for funding.